 What is Lomo Saltado?

-Lomo Saltado is most easily described as a stir-fry; a latin stir-fry!
+Lomo Saltado is the national dish of Peru.
+It’s most easily described as a stir-fry; a latin stir-fry!
 This Lomo Saltado recipe includes strips of beef, red onion, tomatoes, French fries, ginger simmered in a sauce flavored with soy sauce, beer and ginger.

-My favorite cut of meat for Lomo Saltado is a sirloin that I cut into strips.
+My favorite cut of meat for this Lomo Saltado recipe is sirloin.
+I then cut this sirloin into 1/2-inch thick strips.
 I’ve been to fancier Peruvian restaurants and they’ve used tenderloin.
 As a result, let me tell you, it’s delicious!
 Recently I’ve been on a kick of using grass-fed beef (it’s what I used pictured) and it is AMAZING.

 How to Make Lomo Saltado